Your details have been received

 Tubkaak Beach (also spelt Tup Kaek) is a very quiet beach town with a long strip of footprint-free sand and that hosts a handful of the higher-end resorts and not much else which makes this an ideal place to relax and recharge your batteries and perfect for a romantic couples getaway.

 Ko Lanta is an island off the west coast of Thailand, situated between Phi Phi Islands and the mainland.
 Ko Lanta is a haven for family prioritizing staying safe and happy during the trip with great hotel deals.
 This island is accessible by ferry or shared minibus from Krabi.

 WAT KAEW KORAWARAM

 To break up a beach day and to add to your things to do in Krabi list, you can visit the beautiful white Wat Kaew Korawaram Buddhist temple in the heart of Krabi Town.
-It is perched on a hill and you must walk up the grand staircase lined by nāga sculptures who are often placed at the entrance of temples as mythological protectors.
+It is perched on a hill and you must walk up the grand staircase lined by nāga (dragon-like) sculptures that are placed at the entrance of temples as mythological protectors.
 Inside you will find the walls are decorated with colourful frescoes depicting Buddha’s life.

 Ao Nam Mao Outdoor Aquarium